Medical Cannabis Patient Rights During a Police Stop

 However, employers are not required to accommodate an employee’s possession or use of marijuana on its premises under the Act.
 Employers may discipline an employee found to be under the influence of medical marijuana in the workplace.

+Additionally, the Act allows employers to prohibit employees from completing tasks that the employer deems life-threatening or which pose a public health or safety risk while the employee is under the influence.
 This means that those who operate heavy machinery or drive heavy goods vehicles may find that their employers relieve them of such duties.
 In some states (e.g. Nevada), those with medical marijuana cards cannot apply for jobs that require driving a vehicle.

 Maryland (MD) Medical Marijuana Patients’ Rights

+Age: You must be aged 18 or over in order to qualify for a Maryland MMJ card for yourself.
+Caregivers must be aged 21 or over.
 Those under 18 must have a primary caregiver and pediatric subspecialist.
 Patients under 18 or those who cannot utilize cannabis as medication (e.g. being homebound or terminally ill) require a caregiver.

 Possession Limit (Flowers): Up to 120 grams over a 30-day period, although a physician may recommend more if necessary.